 Opinions truly differ when it comes to coffee.
 One day you might pick up a magazine or newspaper and read about the risks associated with drinking coffee, and on another day you can read about its many health benefits.
 One side calls it an addictive substance, and the other calls it a healthy elixir.
-Few people actually know all the ins and outs of coffee – we'll clear all that up and let you know the real truth about the coffee you love.
+Few people actually know all the ins and outs of coffee – we'll clear all that up and share the real truth about the coffee you love.

 The negative and positive effects of coffee

 Here are the negative effects of drinking coffee:

 - Coffee increases cholesterol levels in general, so things like LDL cholesterol and triglycerides.

 - Coffee causes your blood pressure to go up.